 Fireflies like fields and forest edges near rivers, lakes, streams, marshes, ponds and other wet areas.
 They’re greatest numbers are found from Kansas eastward, where those environments are widely available.
 In the more-arid West, they’re found in moist areas.
 Fireflies are nocturnal (a few are diurnal), so that’s why we see start seeing them as night comes on.

-Fireflies are classified in the beetle order Coleoptera and and the family Lampyridae.
+Fireflies are classified in the beetle order Coleoptera and the family Lampyridae.
 Fossil evidence shows they date back at least 26 million years, to the Paleocene Epoch.
 Sadly, though, fireflies today are disappearing.
 No one knows exactly why, but it’s thought that human development is the cause: light pollution, which interrupts firefly flash patterns; destruction of forests; and pesticides, which kill both fireflies and their prey.

 Fireflies range in size from .2-inch up to 1 inch (5 mm to 25 mm) long, with most being about an inch.
 They have a soft body and are generally brown.
 Like other beetles, they have three body parts: head, thorax and abdomen.
 There are three pairs of legs attached to the thorax.
-They have two pair of wings.
+They have two pairs of wings.
 The forewings are hardened and look a bit leathery.
 Called elytra (ELLA-truh), they provide protection for the hindwings, which are delicate and used for flight.
 The elytra cover the hindwings when they’re at rest and are moved out of the way for flight, as you can see in the photo above.

 There’s nothing very remarkable-looking about fireflies in the daytime, but at night you can’t miss their most famous physical characteristic — the seemingly magical flashing that comes from their abdomen.
 (A few species light up in the daytime, too.)
 In some species, only one sex can produce a light.